Cat Sitting Rate Calculator

 Start local, then adjust.

-Most cats are cared for in their own home with one or two drop-in visits a day, so cat sitting is usually priced per visit rather than per walk or per day of daycare.
-Start from what sitters in your area charge for the same visit, then adjust for what you bring: experience, insurance and bonding, medication or special-needs care, and how booked-up you are.
-Demand is the strongest signal of all — if you’re turning work away, it’s time to raise your rates.
+Cat sitting prices are set per visit, not per day of daycare, because most cats are cared for in their own home with one or two drop-in visits a day.
+The average cat sitting cost for a standard 30-minute drop-in is around $28 nationally, but the going rate in your area can be meaningfully higher or lower.
+Start from what sitters near you charge for the same visit, then adjust for what you bring: experience, insurance and bonding, medication or special-needs care, and how booked-up you are.
+Demand is the strongest signal of all: if you’re turning work away, it’s time to raise your rates.

 What should I charge for cat sitting?